 Ever since I have moved out of my parents’ house, my diet has consisted of junk food and trips to restaurants.
 I’ve tried multiple times to change that, but to no avail.
 With time, I came to realize that eating healthy is actually a complex habit to acquire if you haven’t developed it at a young age.
 I concluded that I needed to start simpler and train myself to eat healthy food instead of hamburgers, club sandwiches and pizzas.
 After looking at various meal delivery services, I ended up choosing WeCook (formerly known as Nutrition Fit Plus), which I will review in this article.

-How does WeCook’s meal delivery work?
+How does WeCook’s meal delivery service work?

-Each meal is packaged in its own plastic container and you will receive them, surrounded by ice bags, in a big green box.
-The bags can be ripped apart and safely poured into the kitchen’s drain.
-The meals last up to 7 days in the fridge and up to 1 year in the freezer.
+Each meal is packaged in its own plastic container and you will receive them, surrounded by ice packs, in a big green box.
+The ice packs can be ripped apart and safely poured into the kitchen’s drain.
+The meals last up to 7 days in the fridge.
+They all have their nutritional values displayed on WeCook’s website.

-What I like about WeCook’s prepared meals
+What I like about WeCook’s ready-to-eat meals

 What I don’t like about WeCook’s prepared meals

-My other minor complaints are:
+My other complaints are:

 - I don’t like that the nutritional values of the meals are only available online.
 I would find it more convenient if they were printed on their plastic container too.

 So, what’s the problem?
-Well, in a bid to entice new customers, WeCook isn’t fully transparent regarding their pricing.
+Well, in a bid to entice new customers, WeCook isn’t fully transparent about their pricing.
 They offer you discounts in such a way that you aren’t too sure what their regular prices are, and by the time you find out, you realize that you also have to pay extra for their so-called premium meals.
-This lack of transparency isn’t unique to WeCook – I’ve noticed it in most meal delivery services –, but it does cast a negative light on the industry as a whole.
-This is a shame, because if you have the disposable income, WeCook is a solid choice.
+This lack of transparency isn’t unique to WeCook – I noticed it in most meal delivery services –, but it does cast a negative light on the industry as a whole.
+This is a shame, because if you have the disposable income, WeCook is a quality choice.